It’s time to learn how to portion control!

 - When you burn more calories than you consume, your body will pull from fat stores for energy (weight loss).

 However, as we point out in our Calories In, Calories Out guide, determining your exact “calories in” can be a real pain.
-Not only that, but many people with certain personality traits can become neurotic about tracking every single calorie, and worrying if they go 1 calorie over their daily allotment.
+Not only that, but many people with certain personality traits can become neurotic about tracking every single calorie.
+They worry if they go 1 calorie over their daily allotment.

 So, what’s a nerd to do?